Why is literacy important?

 There are seven areas of learning and development that must shape educational programmes in early years settings, including areas specific to communication and language (e.g. listening and attention, understanding, speaking) and literacy (e.g. reading, writing).

-- 69.3% of children achieved a good level of development
+- 71% of children achieved a good level of development by the age of five, falling to 56% of children eligible for free school meals

 In 2017, the Department for Education launched a consultation on the future of primary assessment, including possible changes to the EYFS profile.
 The EYFS profile will remain in place for the 2017-2018 academic year, while the department reviews the consultation.